CassandraMaldonado/AirFare_Prediction/README.md

 This project investigates different methods for representing sentence level information using BERT embeddings and their performance in classification tasks using KNN.
 Specifically, it compares:

-- The [CLS] token embedding
+- The [CLS] token embedding.
-- The average of all token embeddings
+- The average of all token embeddings.

 It also explores how dimensionality reduction techniques such as PCA and UMAP affect classifier performance when reducing 768-dimensional embeddings down to 2D.